 Huskies make great pets and have many desirable qualities for owners.
 They are naturally friendly, sociable, and are amazing with children.
-But huskies are not for casual dog owners, they require A LOT of time, attention, focus, and effort to be well behaved.
+But huskies are not for casual dog owners, they require A LOT of time and attention.

 How To Know If a Husky Is Right For You